marioordonez2022/marioordonez2022/README.md

 I'm Mario from Colombia, Financial analyst with a specialist degree in finance.with great interest in learning and supporting the financial area and investments.

-✔ : Risk managment, business advisor, finance analyst
+✔ Experience: Risk managment, business advisor, finance analyst

 🧠Skills: EXCEL / POWER BI / PYTHON / SQL